News and Stories

 Fu, who is very good friends with Ignatowich, also helps with clinics and plays with the RPM paddle.
 There are other tours to go play on, but the pay probably won't be comparable to the pay these three were receiving from the UPA annually.

 Additionally, the Chicago Slice and SoCal Hard Eights are no longer going to have the services of these three players.
-They will need to draft replacement in the upcoming 2026 MLP Draft (Date TBD).
+They will need to draft replacements in the upcoming 2026 MLP Draft (Date TBD).

 Finally, many players have partners for multiple tournaments.
 The partners of Fu and Ignatowich are now going to be scrambling for new partners for The Masters tournament in January and the entirety of early 2026 tournaments.